Spelling Rules and Generalizations

 Consonants

 voiced and unvoiced sounds.
-Voiced is when vocal cords vibrate.
+Voiced is when the vocal cords vibrate.
 Here is a COOL trick.
 Have your students firmly cover their ears and say all the letter sounds.
-The ear has to be flattened out and blocked directly by the hand – long hair must be moved out of the way.
-There is a vibration/ringing when these voiced sounds are made!
+The ear has to be flattened out and blocked directly by the hand; long hair must be moved out of the way.
+There is a vibration or ringing when these voiced sounds are made.

-wh words – the h is silent – whale, wheel, whip ***Here is a trick to determine if the spelling is wh or w!
+consonant wh – the h is silent—whale, wheel, whip Here is a trick to determine if the spelling is wh or w!
 Put your fingers outside of your lips to feel your breath.
 Now say wh words such as whale, what, whisper.
 You can FEEL the puff of air.
 Now say non-wh words such as word, water, way.
-There is no puff of air! ***
+There is no puff of air!
+(Or have the students hold a tissue near their mouth.
+If the tissue blows, that’s what!

 Is it c or k?
 K takes i and e – kit, Ken.
 C takes the other 3 – cat, cot, cut.